SemanticMatter/ci-cd/README.md

 The reason for having this workflow and not using [Dependabot](https://github.com/dependabot/dependabot-core) is because it seems to not function properly with this use case.

-> **Warning**: If a PAT is not passed through for the `release_PAT` secret and `GITHUB_TOKEN` is used, beware that any other CI/CD jobs that run for, e.g., pull request events, may not run since `GITHUB_TOKEN`-generated PRs are designed to not start more workflows to avoid escalation.
+> **Warning**: If a PAT is not passed through for the `PAT` secret and `GITHUB_TOKEN` is used, beware that any other CI/CD jobs that run for, e.g., pull request events, may not run since `GITHUB_TOKEN`-generated PRs are designed to not start more workflows to avoid escalation.
-> Hence, if it is important to run CI/CD workflows for pull requests, consider passing a PAT as a secret to this workflow represented by the `release_PAT` secret.
+> Hence, if it is important to run CI/CD workflows for pull requests, consider passing a PAT as a secret to this workflow represented by the `PAT` secret.

 <!-- markdownlint-disable-next-line MD024 -->
 ### Expectations